jakeqaverch/Engagement-Survey/README.md

 ## Leadership Support
 - Combined metric of the questions dealing with support of senior leadership.
+- Maxiumum value of 5
+- Relatively high mean with lower varience which means people generally support the leadership in the organization.

 | Metric | Value  |
 |--------|--------|